alvarogarcia7/blog_source/content/articles/2019-11-04-private-leaked-information-saas.md

 Both `organization` and `repository` can be leaked to the public.
 Even if they're not published (i.e., only available with a link), you can check whether this has been registered or not.
 Should you have a exposed-enough profile, when there are rumours that your company will launch a new product, people can investigate whether this domain/repo/organization has been registered.

-This is one reason why, in the past, project are using a codename.
-Also, because the final project name has not been decided (e.g., removes choosing the project name from the critical path to start a project).
+This is one reason why, in the past, projects are designed to use a codename[^2].

+[^2]: Also, because the final project name has not been decided yet (e.g., removes choosing the project name from the critical path to start a project).

 We can use --at least-- two techniques for using project [codenames](https://en.wikipedia.org/wiki/List_of_Microsoft_codenames):